 The evolution of protoplanetary disks in the solar neighborhood

 The evolution of protoplanetary disks determines the properties and fates of future planetary systems.
-However, these disks last for millions of years, and waiting that long is not practical.
-The way to by-pass this problem is to look at young star-forming regions across the sky with different ages.
-By looking at the fraction of disks as a function of time, we can infer how they evolve.
+However, these disks live for millions of years, and waiting that long is not practical.
+Instead, we look at different young star-forming regions across the sky with different ages.
+By looking at the fraction of disks as a function of age, we can infer how they evolve.

-To overcome this issue, I compiled a large sample of young stars in 22 young, nearby star-forming regions.
-I then gathered data from different surveys and catalogs, covering from the near-optical to the mid-infrared for each object.
-After several quality checks and homogenizing steps, the result is a large and consistent sample that allowed us to derive accurate disk fractions for all these regions.
-We did so by analyzing infrared excesses produced by disk around stars.
-We robustly confirm that protoplanetary disks disperse during the first 10 million years of their lives, and find evidence of the disk clearing occurring from the inside out.
+Disk evolution is usually studied by combining results from previous, but samples compiled in this way are very heterogeneous, which can produce some biases.
+To overcome this issue, we compiled the largest sample of nearby young stars in 22 star-forming regions and gathered data from different surveys and catalogs covering from optical to mid-infrared wavelengths.
+After several homogenizing steps, we derived accurate disk fractions for all these regions by analyzing infrared excesses produced by disk around stars.
+We confirmed that protoplanetary disks disperse in less than 10 million years, and found evidence of the disk clearing occurring from inside out.
 These results were presented in Ribas et al. 2014.

 The evolution of protoplanetary disks may also depend on factors other than simply time.
 A good example is the host star of the disk: the strong radiation fields and stellar winds around high-mass stars could disperse circumstellar disks faster than in the case of the low-mass stars.
 If this is the case, then the planets around high-mass and low-mass stars may have different properties.
-Using the large sample of young stars mentioned before, we found statistically robust evidence for a faster dispersal of protoplanetary disks around massive stars.
-Because planets form in these disks, this difference may produce different exoplanetary populations around low- and high-mass stars, and it may help explaining the apparent paucity of hot Jupiters around massive stars.
-We presented these results in Ribas et al. 2015.
+Using the large sample of young stars mentioned before, we found statistically evidence for a faster dispersal of protoplanetary disks around massive stars (Ribas et al. 2015).